Skip to main content

 1. Bid late in the window, not early.
 Early bids just set the price for the eventual winner.

 2. Use proxy max bids.
-Decide your hard ceiling in advance — the cash-equivalent-divided-by-1.2-cpm number is a good anchor — and let the system bid for you.
+Decide your hard ceiling in advance and let the system bid for you.
+A good anchor is what comparable SKY360° Club suite packages have actually cleared at, which you can scan in our closed-auction archive.

 3. The mid-cap residencies are where the value is.
 The Backstreet Boys drew serious bids.
-A Carín León suite at Sphere will probably clear at half the miles, and for a fan it's the same unique venue experience.
+A Carín León suite at Sphere will probably clear at a fraction of the miles, and for a fan it's the same unique venue experience.

 4. The Wizard of Oz at Sphere is underrated.
-It's a weekday afternoon film showing, not a concert, which means lighter bid competition and a completely reasonable path to testing out the SKY360° Club without blowing 180,000 miles.
+It's a daytime film showing, not a concert, which means lighter bid competition and a completely reasonable path to testing out the SKY360° Club without blowing 180,000 miles.

 The bottom line

 The Delta-Sphere partnership is the freshest genuine redemption story in US loyalty right now.
-SkyMiles Experiences has been quietly running Delta's non-flight redemption platform for years, but the Sphere bundle is the first time Delta has offered access to a venue nobody else can offer access to at all.
+SkyMiles Experiences has quietly run Delta's non-flight redemption platform for years (the TOUR Championship lounge auctions are another annual fixture), but the Sphere bundle is the first time Delta has offered access to a venue nobody else can offer access to at all.
 There's no cash-only path to the SKY360° Club, no Amex concierge workaround, no rival airline partnership.
+If chasing one-of-a-kind redemptions is your thing, it's a clean example of why certain loyalty programs win on experiences.

 We track every new SkyMiles Experiences listing the moment it goes live.
-Browse the Delta SkyMiles listings hub and get ahead of the next Sphere drop.
+Browse live Delta SkyMiles auctions and check what comparable SKY360° Club suite packages have actually cleared at in the closed-auction archive before you set a max.